Caprese Salad With Spinach

 Using spinach as opposed to basil does actually make this an even healthier salad.
 This is because spinach, yes, that vegetable that Popeye used to swallow from a can in copious amounts, is actually pretty healthy stuff, as you might expect.

 Compared to Basil, Spinach has more Vitamin K, C, A and E for equal weights.
 Spinach also contains plenty of minerals with nutritional benefits.

 So all in all it is good stuff, and you can eat it raw.
-Just don’t expect to grow any Popeye forearms!
+Just don’t expect to grow any Popeye forearms with anchor tattoos!
 And make sure it has been properly washed before you eat it.

 This Insalata Caprese might be served as a side dish, an appetizer or even a main dish at any time of the day.
-All the original ingredients, fresh mozzarella, tomatoes and basil are very common in Italian cooking, making this such a logical salad combination.
+All the original ingredients, fresh mozzarella cheese, tomatoes and basil are very common in Italian cooking, making this such a logical salad combination.

 The Italian climate can be very hot during the summer days, depending on where you are, and this salad can be the perfect simple alfresco lunch, together with a nice glass of Chianti.